2024 Kent State Golden Flashes football team

 The 2024 Kent State Golden Flashes football team represented Kent State University in the Mid-American Conference during the 2024 NCAA Division I FBS football season.
 The Golden Flashes were led by Kenni Burns in his second year as the head coach.
 The Golden Flashes played home games at Dix Stadium, located in Kent, Ohio.

 The Golden Flashes finished 0–12 and were the first winless team in a full season since the 2019 Akron Zips.
 The Golden Flashes' offense scored an average of 13.9 points per game, next-to-last in the FBS, and averaged 233.3 offensive yards per game, which was last in the FBS; the team's defense allowed 44.1 points per game and gave up an average of 516 yards per game, both last in the FBS.

+Some lowlights of the season were a 24-55 blowout loss to Pittsburgh to start the season, a loss to FCS Saint Francis (PA), and a 0-71 obliteration against Tennessee.
+The team would also fail to hold a lead over any opponent until Week 13 against Akron.

 Preseason

 Preseason poll

 On July 19 the MAC announced the preseason coaches poll.
 Kent State was picked to finish last out of 12 teams in the conference.
 The Golden Flashes received zero votes to win the MAC Championship.